splunk/splunk-connect-for-snmp/docs/gettingstarted.md

 5. The SHARED IP address to be used for SNMP Traps.
-Note Simple and POC deployments will use the same IP as the host server if HA deployment will be used the IP must be in addition to the managment inteface of each cluster memember.
+Note Simple and POC deployments will use the same IP as the host server if HA deployment will be used the IP must be in addition to the management interface of each cluster member.

 6. Obtain the ip address of an internal DNS server able to resolve the Splunk Endpoint